Westerlund 2

 Westerlund 2 is an obscured compact young star cluster (perhaps even a super star cluster) in the Milky Way, with an estimated age of about one or two million years.
 It contains some of the hottest, brightest, and most massive stars known.
-The cluster resides inside a stellar breeding ground known as Gum 29, located 20,000 light-years away in the constellation Carina.
+The cluster resides inside H II region RCW 49, located 20,000 light-years away in the constellation Carina.
 It is half a degree from the naked eye Cepheid variable V399 Carinae.